eggheadio/eggheadio-course-notes/README.md

 This repository is a community garden lead by the eggheadio team and [Learner Advocates](https://howtoegghead.com/advocate).

-With eggheadio-course-notes, you gain further resources to enrich your learning experience on [egghead.io](http://egghead.io/).
+With `eggheadio-course-notes`, you gain further resources to enrich your learning experience on [egghead.io](http://egghead.io/).
-You are encouraged to leverage the notes when taking an egghead course, share, iterate, and contribute to them.
+You are encouraged to leverage these notes when taking an egghead course, share, iterate, and contribute to them.

 # Getting Started

-Each folder follows the course slug.
+Each folder contains notes on a course.
 Inside each folder, you can find one or more of the following resources:

 - `Notes`
 - `Exercises`